MuhmmadAbrar/chatbot_backend/README.md

-# simpleAIMLchatbot
+# Backend for the chat-bot
-A simple AIML based Chat Bot using Python
+Used AIML module for this.